 What are garnets?
 They are among the most common and popular crystallized minerals you can collect.
-Garnets have been used as a gem for thousands of years.
+Garnets that are a beautiful magenta and deep purple color have been used as a gem for thousands of years.
 Several varieties of garnets are beautiful and exotic, while others are common and easy to identify in the field.

 Of the three major rock types in the earth’s crust, garnet is most often formed during metamorphism.
 It is found in schist, especially mica schist, gneiss, and other metamorphic rock.
 It is found much less often in igneous rocks like granite and even in some pegmatite deposits under the right conditions.
-Because of garnet’s hardness, it survives weathering and so is also found in sedimentary environments.
+Because of garnet’s ranking on the Mohs Scale of Hardness, it survives weathering and so is also found in sedimentary environments.

 Near the mouth of the Stikine River, close by Wrangell, Alaska, is Garnet Ledge, one of the better-known almandine garnet deposits.
 Specimens from here have been collected for over a century starting with gold prospectors.
 This area was once owned by the Boy Scouts and Juneau’s Presbyterian Church.
 It is now a registered Wilderness area held in trust for the children of Alaska.